Sign In

 "The Sub-Saharan Africa region is dealing with a rising rate of cancer incidences.
 Standardizing care based on the latest evidence-based expert consensus-driven recommendations helps ensure consistency in treatment and enables better planning for how to use available resources," said Dr. Henry Ddungu, senior consultant, hematology/oncology of the ACC.
 "We can ensure people with cancer receive the most effective treatment by harnessing local expertise combined with global best practices."

-The ACS’s Global Healthcare Provider Support program works with policy makers and cancer care providers from various socio-cultural-economic settings to adapt, publish, and conduct needs-based implementation of training materials, job aids, and treatment guidelines for wider use.
+The American Cancer Society's Global Healthcare Provider Support program works with policy makers and cancer care providers from various socio-cultural-economic settings to adapt, publish, and conduct needs-based implementation of training materials, job aids, and treatment guidelines for wider use.

 back to top